tektoncd/community/teps/0136-capture-traces-for-task-pod-events.md

 ## Summary

 This proposal extends instrumentation of tekton pipelines to include traces for pod events.
 Currently only reconciler related events are recorded as traces.
-The proposal is to capture container state changes (Started -> ContainerCreating -> Running -> Finished ) for each step of each task in the trace.
+The proposal is to capture container Phases (Waiting -> Running -> Completed ) for each step of each task in the trace.

 ## Motivation